open-orchestra/open-orchestra-docs/en/developer_guide/bundle_configuration.rst

 This bundle gives you a way to display medias in blocks, contents, ... .
 You can configure :

 * The media domain
-* The upload temporary directory
-* The filesystem used for the upload
-* The compression quality
-* All the thumbnails formats available

 .. code-block:: yaml

     open_orchestra_media:
         media_domain:         ''
-        tmp_dir:              /tmp
-        filesystem:           media_storage
-        compression_quality:  75
-        thumbnail:
-            max_height:
-                max_height:           100
-            max_width:
-                max_width:            100
-            rectangle:
-                max_width:            100
-                max_height:           70

 MediaModelBundle
 ~~~~~~~~~~~~~~~~